blipson/fundamentals-of-computer-graphics/assignment1c/README.md

 # Assignment 1c
-This is a program to render a scene containing ellipses and spheres in 3D space.
+This is a program to render a scene containing ellipsoids and spheres in 3D space.

 # Building
 `$ make`